AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/metadata-rules/metadata-rules-concept.md

 ## Metadata best practices

-OSIsoft recommends these best practices to make it easier to add metadata to streams:
+Follow these best practices to make it easier to add metadata to streams:

 - The easiest way to explicitly add metadata is when streams are created.
 Whenever possible, add metadata during stream creation.